 Master of Public Administration Program Details

 A City and University Dedicated to Public Service

-For those committed to public service and advancing the common good, Portland offers an exceptional environment.
+For those committed to public service and advancing the common good, Portland, Oregon offers an exceptional environment.
 The City of Portland is known for its robust network of government agencies and public organizations, as well as a dynamic nonprofit sector.
 In addition, Portland is home to nationally recognized innovators in public policy and philanthropy.
 Portland State University has also earned national recognition for its steadfast dedication to fostering the common good through education, research, and community partnerships.

+Master of Public Administration Program Details